JeanettKM/SquareEyes/README.md

 git clone https://github.com/JeanettKM/SquareEyesv3-contentmanagement.git
 ```

+### dependencies:
+The site depends on a Wordpress API instance.

 ### Running

-2. Open the Zip File/Folder with your preferred Code editor.
+Open the Zip File/Folder with your preferred Code editor.

 ## Contributing